Silurian: Flora and fauna

-The Silurian period has been viewed by some palaeontologists as an extended recovery interval following the Late Ordovician mass extinction, which interrupted the cascading increase in biodiversity that had continuously gone on throughout the Cambrian and most of the Ordovician.
+The Silurian period has been viewed by some palaeontologists as an extended recovery interval following the Late Ordovician mass extinction (LOME), which interrupted the cascading increase in biodiversity that had continuously gone on throughout the Cambrian and most of the Ordovician.

 The Silurian was the first period to see megafossils of extensive terrestrial biota in the form of moss-like miniature forests along lakes and streams and networks of large, mycorrhizal nematophytes, heralding the beginning of the Silurian-Devonian Terrestrial Revolution.
 However, the land fauna did not have a major impact on the Earth until it diversified in the Devonian.

 The first fossil records of vascular plants, that is, land plants with tissues that carry water and food, appeared in the second half of the Silurian Period.
 The earliest-known representatives of this group are Cooksonia.
 Most of the sediments containing Cooksonia are marine in nature.
 Preferred habitats were likely along rivers and streams.
-Baragwanathia appears to be almost as old, dating to the early Ludlow (420 million years) and has branching stems and needle-like leaves of 10–20 cm.
+Baragwanathia appears to be almost as old, dating to the early Ludlow (420 Ma) and has branching stems and needle-like leaves of 10–20 cm.
 The plant shows a high degree of development in relation to the age of its fossil remains.
 Fossils of this plant have been recorded in Australia, Canada, and China.
 Eohostimella heathana is an early, probably terrestrial, "plant" known from compression fossils of Early Silurian (Llandovery) age.
 The chemistry of its fossils is similar to that of fossilised vascular plants, rather than algae.

-The earliest-known animals fully adapted to terrestrial conditions appear during the Mid-Silurian, including the millipede Pneumodesmus.
-Some evidence also suggests the presence of predatory trigonotarbid arachnoids and myriapods in Late Silurian facies.
+Fossils that are considered as terrestrial animals are also known from the Silurian.
+The definitive oldest record of millipede ever known is Kampecaris obanensis and Archidesmus sp. from the late Silurian (425 Ma) of Kerrera.
+There are also other millipedes, centipedes, and trigonotarbid arachnoids known from Ludlow (420 Ma).
 Predatory invertebrates would indicate that simple food webs were in place that included non-predatory prey animals.
 Extrapolating back from Early Devonian biota, Andrew Jeram et al. in 1990 suggested a food web based on as-yet-undiscovered detritivores and grazers on micro-organisms.

-The first bony fish, the Osteichthyes, appeared, represented by the Acanthodians covered with bony scales.
-Fish reached considerable diversity and developed movable jaws, adapted from the supports of the front two or three gill arches.
-A diverse fauna of eurypterids (sea scorpions)—some of them several meters in length—prowled the shallow Silurian seas of North America; many of their fossils have been found in New York state.
-Leeches also made their appearance during the Silurian Period.
-Brachiopods, bryozoa, molluscs, hederelloids, tentaculitoids, crinoids and trilobites were abundant and diverse.
-Endobiotic symbionts were common in the corals and stromatoporoids.

-Reef abundance was patchy; sometimes, fossils are frequent, but at other points, are virtually absent from the rock record.
+Millipedes from Cowie Formation such as Cowiedesmus and Pneumodesmus were considered as the oldest millipede from the middle Silurian at 428–430 Ma, although the age of this formation is later reinterpreted to be from the early Devonian instead by some researchers.
+Regardless, Pneumodesmus is still an important fossil as the oldest definitive evidence of spiracles to breathe in the air.